dotnet/AspNetCore.Docs/aspnet/aspnet/overview/owin-and-katana/owin-startup-class-detection.md

 ---
 title: "OWIN Startup Class Detection | Microsoft Docs"
 author: Praburaj
 description: "This tutorial shows how to configure which OWIN startup class is loaded.
-For more information on OWIN, see An Overview of Project Katana .
+For more information on OWIN, see An Overview of Project Katana.
 This tutorial was..." ms.author: aspnetcontent
 manager: wpickett
 ms.date: 10/17/2013